KevinBreurken/HvA-Project-FYS-Buddy/readme.md

 For any questions, please refer to the git maintainers for this project.

+# Login:

+To login as an admin, you can use this account: \
+e-mail:     admin@buddy.com \
+password:   fys

+To login as an example user, you can create a new account on the register page. or you can use this account: \
+e-mail:     mark@haas.com \
+password:   mijnwachtwoord123

 # Documentation:

 **FYSCloud - FYSCloud Language Wrapper [English]** \